-In Sweden we celebrate Valborg with a bonfire, to welcome spring and say goodbye to winter.
+In Sweden we celebrate Valborg or the Walpurgis Eve with a bonfire, to welcome spring and say goodbye to winter.
 Valborg is the perfect time to get out of your house after a cold winter, meet up with others and at the same time burn garden waste.
-The Valborg bonfire has traditionally been lit after gathering an impressive amount of nature´s debris, the process that could take several weeks.
 The focus has been on large fires and gatherings.
 When you fire the waste, you get a cozy fire to gather around, and you get rid of your lumber.
 However, you do not embrace the possibility of upcycling the garden waste and you produce carbon dioxide.

 But is it possible to light the fire outdoors in an eco-friendly way?

 Yes it is and at Ödevata we have found a way!.
 We invite you to Biokol Valborg 2023.
 It is the third year in a row and is already a tradition on our farm resort.
 We want to renew the Valborg celebration keeping the essence of the tradition, which is about being with family and friends.
-We call it Biochar Valborg.
-The fire is not just for fun, the added value is the production of biochar.
+The bonfire is not just for fun, the added value is the production of biochar.
 In terms of biochar, we suddenly see all waste as a resource.
 We use a Kon-tiki for our bon fires.

 Lighting a small fire in your backyard with family and friends feels more vibrant and far easier to arrange than the old traditional feast.

 - Participate by arranging your own bonfire at home.
 To learn more you participate in one of our online zoom meetings prior to Valborg and then you do trials at home.
 To learn more contact Malin at Ödevata or join the Valborg group.
 You send us photos from your preparation process.